 In close cooperation between the compliance, legal and IT departments, the international compliance system was further expanded and adapted to current requirements, taking into account the country specific aspects.
-The compliance processes were further developed in 2019, primarily by designing an electronic compliance review process, establishing processes to prevent money laundering and database-supported reviewing of business partner compliance.
+The compliance processes were further developed in 2020, mainly through the development and implementation on the IT-side of an electronic compliance check process.